 Allaah [The Exalted] said: [وَٱلَّذِينَ يَقُولُونَ رَبَّنَا هَبۡ لَنَا مِنۡ أَزۡوَٲجِنَا وَذُرِّيَّـٰتِنَا قُرَّةَ أَعۡيُنٍ۬ وَٱجۡعَلۡنَا لِلۡمُتَّقِينَ إِمَامًا – And those who say: Our Lord!
 Bestow on us from our wives and our offspring who will be the comfort of our eyes, and make us leaders for the pious].
 [Surah Al-Furqaan.
 Aayah 74]

-Then strive to live your life according to the Qur’aan and Sunnah, return to them in all your affairs and to the upright scholars in times of agreement and disagreement.
+Then strive to live your life based on the guidance of the infallible Qur’aan and Sunnah, return to them – in all your affairs – and to the upright scholars and elders in all circumstances.
 Strive to know your wife’s character and let your household be that of mercy, sincere advice and harmony.
 Aa’isha [may Allaah be pleased with her] narrated that Allaah’s Messenger [peace and blessings of Allaah be upon him] said to her, “O Aa’isha!
 Be gentle, for indeed when Allaah wishes good for a household, He guides them to gentleness”.
 Al-Allaamah Zaid Bin Haadi [may Allaah have mercy upon him] said, “This hadeeth contains proof regarding the fact that it is obligatory to give sincere advice and the first people one should give sincere advice is the members of the household- the wives, sons, daughters and others.
 Also this hadeeth contains proof regarding the virtue of gentleness in all affairs, for indeed gentleness is not found in any affair except that it beautifies it, and it is not removed from anything except that it damages it.
 On the other hand, the opposite of gentleness is warn against and it is the harshness that is applied in other than its rightful place, because its end result will be alienation and disharmony”.
 (4)